abc1m2x3c/GBKMR/README.md

 )
 ```

-Now we are ready to fit GBKMR model.
+Now we are ready to fit GBKMR model following steps below.

 ## Clean memory and set seed to guarantee the repetition
 ```